-On June 18, 2013, our Board of Directors and the holders of a majority of our standing common stock approved and adopted the Arch Therapeutics, Inc. 2013 Stock Incentive Plan (the "Plan").
+On June 18, 2013, our Board and the holders of a majority of our standing common stock approved and adopted the Arch Therapeutics, Inc. 2013 Stock Incentive Plan (the "2013 Plan").
 The Plan permits us to grant a variety of forms of awards, including stock options, stock appreciation rights, restricted stock, restricted stock units, and dividend equivalent rights, to allow us to adapt our incentive compensation program to meet our needs.
-As of September 30, 2022, the Plan has reserved 34,114,256 shares of our Common Stock for issuance thereunder in awards granted to employees, directors and/or consultants.
-The Plan provides that on the first business day of each fiscal year commencing with fiscal year 2013, the number of shares of our Common Stock reserved for issuance under the Plan for all awards except for incentive stock option awards will be subject to increase by an amount equal to the lesser of (i) 3,000,000 shares, (ii) 4% of the number of shares outstanding on the last day of our immediately preceding fiscal year, or (iii) such lesser number of shares as determined by the administrator of the Plan, which is currently our Board of Directors.
-As a result of that provision, as of October 1, 2022, the number of shares reserved for issuance under the Plan increased by 3,000,000 to 37,114,256.
-The following table provides information as of September 30, 2022 with respect to our equity compensation plans:
+As of September 30, 2023, the Plan has reserved 185,572 shares of our Common Stock for issuance thereunder in awards granted to employees, directors and/or consultants.
+The Plan provides that on the first business day of each fiscal year commencing with fiscal year 2013, the number of shares of our Common Stock reserved for issuance under the Plan for all awards except for incentive stock option awards will be subject to increase by an amount equal to the lesser of (i) 15,000 shares, (ii) 4% of the number of shares outstanding on the last day of our immediately preceding fiscal year, or (iii) such lesser number of shares as determined by the administrator of the Plan, which is currently our Board of Directors.
+On June 18, 2023, the 2013 stock Incentive Plan expired.